top of page

 If words cannot be found, the wisest course of action for Synod might just be to debate the motion as it now stands and then call for a count of the whole Synod for a move to next business.
 That would allow the arguments to be made and leave the decision to those elected to the next General Synod in the autumn.

 If that doesn't happen there is a danger that the parting shot of this General Synod will be to undermine any meaningful link between the Church of England's understanding of Christian discipleship and the need to be a follower of Christ's teaching.
+It is a decision to choose cheap grace and it will have far reaching consequences.

 Comments